• Skip to primary navigation

 • 1 medium onion , diced

-• 8 oz cremini mushrooms dry brushed & diced
+• 8 oz cremini mushrooms dry brushed then sliced or chopped

 • ¾ teaspoon dried thyme